mahimaivoice playground

 )

-Captions pair the guest line with its translation: user_input_transcribed accumulates multi-segment finals (one long utterance emits several), and conversation_item_added flushes the pending original onto the assistant row.
+Captions pair each line with its translation. user_input_transcribed accumulates the guest's speech (one long utterance emits several final segments), and conversation_item_added flushes that pending original onto the assistant row when the reply lands:

-The model id is load-bearing and the docs lie about the default.
-Passing gemini-2.5-flash (a text-API id) makes the Live websocket close with a 1008 policy violation: that model has no bidiGenerateContent.
-The id that works for a Gemini API key is gemini-2.5-flash-native-audio-preview-12-2025.
-An afternoon went to a one-line constant.
+The model id is load-bearing and a text-API id will not work.
+Passing gemini-2.5-flash closes the Live socket with a 1008 policy violation: that model has no bidiGenerateContent.
+Use gemini-2.5-flash-native-audio-preview-12-2025.